haleypruittcc/osTicket-Post-Installation-Configuration/README.md

 <p align="center">
 <img src="https://i.imgur.com/LsVIavq.png" height="80%" width="80%" alt="Azure Free Account"/>

- Make sure you are in admin panel (check top right to see which panel you are in)
+- Ensure that you are in the admin panel "check top right to see which panel you are in"
 - Select the Settings -> User Settings
 	- Make sure box is unchecked:
 		- Registration Required: Require registration and login to create tickets